Drones507/Minecwaft/README.md

 - AWS_SESSION_TOKEN (for temporary credentials)
 - AWS_DEFAULT_REGION (must be set to us-east-1)

-Set them in your shell or using a .env file.
+Set them in your shell or using GitHub Secrets.

 ## Setup Instructions